IraPelidae/Classical-Nonlinear-Response/README.md

 # Classical Nonlinear Response
-Numerical simulations of classical nonlinear response in a 1d hard rod gas.
+Numerical simulations of classical nonlinear response in a 1d hard rod gas at University of Oxford.

 ## Progress update